 Frankly, it doesn’t deviate too far from what I do now, it’s just a much simplified version.
 I don’t feel it’s out of alignment with my research, and while the positive feedback keeps coming, it will stay available to those who find it helpful.
 Don’t think it’s a psychology textbook – it’s not.
-Someone described is as if “you’re sitting in the room with me and you’re explaining why how I think about myself isn’t helpful” and I like that.
-It’s meant to be a conversation.
-Just on a page.
+Someone described it “as if you’re sitting in the room with me and you’re explaining why how I think about myself isn’t helpful” and I like that.
+It’s meant to be a conversation, just on a page.
 And more than anything, it’s meant to help you understand how the negative things might have got programmed into your head, why you don’t have to feel you’re stuck with them, and most importantly, how you might go about changing them.

 “It’s All In Your Mind” is available on Amazon, worldwide.